reef-chain/docs/content/docs/users/extension.md

 toc: true
 ---

-Reef extension is kind of like Metamask, but for Reef chain.
+Reef extension is kind of like Metamask, but for Reef Chain.
 You can get it for **[Chrome](https://chrome.google.com/webstore/detail/reef-chain-extension/mjgkpalnahacmhkikiommfiomhjipgjn)**.
-Extension can also be installed manually in Chrome/Brave browser or Firefox.
+Extension can also be installed manually in Chrome/Brave/Opera/Arc or Firefox browser.

 <div class="button-container">
   <div>